 The text is chunked into 1-2 lines with logical grammatical breaks and says: “Narrator: There are two beautiful birds singing on a tree.
 One is keel, another is robin.
 Their voices are so beautiful.”

 If you compare both examples, you may notice that the double chevrons are included in real time captions, but not in post-production captions.
 You also notice some errors in live captions while there are none in offline captions.

-That’s the basic reason why real-time captions are okay for live events, but cannot be used for video recordings and post-production media in general.
+That’s one of the basic reasons why real-time captions are okay for live events, but cannot be used for video recordings and post-production media in general.

-You can do captions and transcripts yourself for your personal videos and podcasts, but for formal media, it’s best to hire a specialist to make captions and transcripts look more professional and easy to read.
+You can do captions and transcripts yourself for your personal videos and podcasts, but for formal media and events, it’s best to hire a specialist to make captions and transcripts look more professional and easy to read.

-Want to learn more about quality captioning best practices?
+Want to learn in detail about quality captioning best practices?
 Check out our services and contact us.
 We have an experienced accessibility consultant and a long time captioning user who is deaf and can help you with optimal captioning access for your media and events.